-With Hemlane online, how can you avoid entering into a rental agreement with a tenant whom you never accepted.
+With Hemlane, you avoid entering into a rental agreement with a tenant whom you never accepted.
 Here is how Hemlane protects you.

 #1: Hemlane does not allow tenants to add tenants